What Is Account-Based Selling?

 Key Takeaways

-- Account-based selling focuses resources on a defined list of high-value target accounts rather than broad prospecting.
+- Account-based selling concentrates resources on a defined list of high-value target accounts.

 How ABS differs from traditional sales